All Episodes

-All right, news roundup information overload uh hour 800-941 Sean is on number if you want to be a part of the program.
+Hour 800-941 Sean is on number if you want to be a part of the program.

 They're actually way better than I expected.

-And you would think this guy, if he's the head of the Fed would know better.
+And you would think this guy, if he's the head of the Fed, would know better.

-Uh, we see the price of consumer goods has been weighed down.
+We see the price of consumer goods has been weighed down.

-Uh, we see the price of energy is weighed down, which impacts the price of everything that we buy.
+We see the price of energy is weighed down, which impacts the price of everything that we buy.

 The lagging indicator will be sales of pre-existing homes and new home construction.

-And more importantly, you know, now we're looking at even Powell himself, probably bringing up at least the first of what might be many if you listen to Jamie Diamond, uh, rate cuts uh between now and the end of his term, which is May of next year, and it would really be a shame if he doesn't cut interest rates because we are lagging way behind the rest of the world that had raised interest rates during tougher economic times.
+And more importantly, now we're looking at even Powell himself probably bringing up at least the first of what might be many, if you listen to Jamie Diamond, rate cuts between now and the end of his term, which is May of next year.

-We welcome back Steve Moore, economist, author of the bestseller, Trumponomics inside the America First Plan to revive our economy.
+We welcome back Steve Moore, economist, author of the bestseller, Trumponomics, inside the America First Plan to Revive Our Economy.

-Uh I think now you're a real believer.
+I think now you're a real believer.

-Uh not only is it increasing revenues to the government, helping our debt, our deficit, etc., uh, but more importantly, uh it did not impact the economy negatively at all, and Americans now see economic growth that we haven't seen in many years.
+Not only is it increasing revenues to the government, helping our debt, our deficit, et cetera, but more importantly, it did not impact the economy negatively at all.

 Well, Sean, thanks for having me.

-Uh by the way, I still worry about terrorists.
+By the way, I still worry about terrorists.

-And what he has so successfully done in his first seven or eight months in office has been to use these threats of terrorists to force other countries to come to the negotiating table to give America a better deal, a fairer deal, a more level playing field.
+And what he has so successfully done in his first seven or eight months in office has been to use these threats of tariffs to force other countries to come to the negotiating table to give America a better deal, a fairer deal, a more level playing field.

 And that's true.

-Just like in the last month, Sean, what he's done, how he's gotten the Canadians, uh, he's gotten the Brits.
+Just like in the last month, Sean, what he's done, how he's gotten the Canadians, he's gotten the Brits.

-Remember the Europeans said we'll never negotiate with Trump.
+Remember, the Europeans said we'll never negotiate with Trump.

 Well, guess what?